pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-power-up-your-anchors.md

 }
 ```

-Looking even beter now that it is updated, but it's time to move to another  `NSLayoutConstraint` 's property.
+Looking even better now that it is updated, but it's time to move to another  `NSLayoutConstraint` 's property.

 ## Multipliers

 Nowadays, apart from `NSLayoutDimension`'s anchors and "SystemSpecific"'s functions, anchors don't support setting a multiplier value, however, it is possible to do it in Interface Builder.
 Considering this and since we're powering up our anchor's interface, we'll also allow them to have their truly deserved multiplier!

 As mentioned above, `NSLayoutConstraint` has a `multiplier` property, the bad news is, it's read-only, however, let's take a look at its initializer.

 ```swift
 init(item: Any, attribute: NSLayoutAttribute, relatedBy: NSLayoutRelation, toItem: Any?, attribute: NSLayoutAttribute, multiplier: CGFloat, constant: CGFloat)